JoDehli/PyLoxone/README.md

       - loxone_event
 ```

-## Websocket direct command
+## Websocket direct command service
-Send command direct to the loxone for example a pulse event to a switch:
+If you want to send data directly to Loxone inputs or blocks that are not (yet) supported, you can use this service to send a command:

 ```yaml
 {